billy-moore-98/predictit/README.md

 ## Overview

-This project implements a batch data ingestion pipeline that polls the PredictitAPI for US political odds data.
+This project implements a batch data ingestion pipeline that polls the [Predictit](https://www.predictit.org/) API for US political odds data.
 The goal is to demonstrate a production-ready system using a modern data stack tooling that can be used to generate analysis and identify trends.

 The project follows a microservices architecture pattern with code processing services deployed as AWS Lambda functions, raw data stored in S3 and modelled data loaded into Snowflake.
 The pipeline is orchestrated using Airflow into a fetch and ingestion DAG.
 AWS infrastructure is managed using Terraform, and CI/CD is enabled using GitHub Actions ensuring robust code which is immediately deployed.